BlueLightAI/.github/profile/README.md

 # BlueLightAI

+Welcome to BlueLightAI's GitHub!
+We build tools to help AI developers understand and improve their models.

+## Cobalt

-BlueLightAI Cobalt software automatically generates insights into model performance, and suggestions for improvement.
+BlueLightAI Cobalt runs inside your Jupyter notebook and automatically generates insights into model performance, giving suggestions for improvement.

 - Easily start analysis for a model with a few lines of code.
 Cobalt readily supports text, image, and tabular datasets.